Locations:

 If you’re awake longer than that, it’s best to get out of bed, advises Dr. Kane.

-“Our brains are highly associative,” she says.
+“Our brains are highly associative,” she continues.
 “That means if we stay in bed for a long time when not sleeping, our brains can associate the bed with wakeful activities like worrying and planning, instead of sleep.
 Getting out of bed breaks that association.”

 When you get out of bed, do something that promotes sleep: